himbeer-toni/WebGit/README.in.md

 No manual renaming or file editing is required—everything is handled automatically.

 **Caution!**
 Rebranding automatically changes the README to reflect the new name.
-Therefore it needs `pandoc` to be present on your system, as README.html needs to be re-created along with README.md.
+Therefore it needs `pandoc` to be present on your system, as README.html needs to be re-created along with README.md.[^aptpandoc]

+[^aptpandoc]: If you are on Debian or Ubuntu system, pandoc is easy to install with `sudo apt install pandoc`.

 ---